 What our community says:

-CAPS All-Stars are solidly behind the stock, with 94.3% awarding it an outperform rating.
-The community at large agrees with the All-Stars, with 92.6% granting it a rating of outperform.
-Fools are keen on Ralcorp Holdings, though the message boards have been quiet lately, with only 63 posts in the past 30 days.
+CAPS All-Stars are strongly supporting the stock, with 96.2% assigning it an outperform rating.
+The community at large is in line with the All-Stars, with 92.1% awarding it a rating of outperform.
+Fools are keen on Ralcorp Holdings, though the message boards have been quiet lately with only 68 posts in the past 30 days.
 Despite the majority sentiment in favor of Ralcorp Holdings, the stock has a middling CAPS rating of three out of five stars.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.